UPDATED: SEPTEMBER 05, 2023 | 2 MIN READ

 Medicaid is a federal and state-funded program that provides health coverage for those who meet specific eligibility standards.
 It is run by the states, with each state having its own eligibility requirements.

 Is health insurance required in South Dakota?

 South Dakota residents must have health insurance under the Affordable Care Act (also known as ObamaCare).

 According to the Commonwealth Fund, healthcare in South Dakota ranked 29th in 2020 on State Health System Performance.

 Medicaid covers South Dakota residents, including pregnant women, parents, and caretaker relatives, adults with no dependent children, disabled children and adults, and seniors.

 What is Medicaid called in South Dakota?

 Medicaid is also called the South Dakota Medical Assistance Program.

-Individual and family health insurance plans can be expensive in South Dakota, so it’s important to find a plan that fits your budget.
+Individual and family health insurance plans can be expensive in South Dakota, so finding a plan that fits your budget is important.

 Many factors go into determining a plan’s affordability, such as deductibles, copays, and premiums.
 If you are looking for an affordable health insurance plan in South Dakota, get a free quote today.